-Agility exercises are a great way to improve your speed and quickness on the badminton court.
-Combining these exercises in a circuit provide the added benefit of training your endurance as well.
-I like to do an agility circuit at least once a week, usually coupled with my jumprope session for the week, just to maintain and improve my quickness.
+Agility exercise drills in badminton are a great way to improve your speed and quickness on the badminton court.
+Combining these exercises in a circuit provides the added benefit of training your endurance as well.
+I like to do an agility circuit for badminton, at least once a week, usually coupled with my jumprope session for the week, just to maintain and improve my quickness.
 There are a wide variety of different agility exercises that you can do – in this post, I will cover some of the more popular and beneficial ones that will improve your badminton workouts and exercise effectiveness.

 Ladder agility exercises are commonly done for any sport involving short bursts of speed and general quickness.
 Even without a ladder, you can mark places on the ground with the general width of the ladder rings.
 There are many exercises you can do with the ladder, where you generally take one step per “hole” of the ladder.
 Some common exercises are high knees, shuffle steps, carioca, in & out steps and single legged hops.
 Here is one example of a QUICK ladder drill working on forward and backward steps.